renesas-rz/rz_linux_distros/docs/getting_started/getting_started_debian.md

     - Use QEMU to install Debian 13 from the ISO into the created image.

 - **Install Software Packages**:
-    - Install OSS (Open Source Software) packages including: CIP kernel, GStreamer, MMNGR, VSPMIF.
+    - Install OSS (Open-source Software) packages including CIP kernel, GStreamer, MMNGR, VSPMIF.
-    - Install HW Graphics packges (optional).
+    - Install HW Graphics packages (optional).
-    - Install HW Codec packges (optional).
+    - Install HW Codec packages (optional).

 - **Write The Image**:
     - Select and write the image to an SD card.

 ## 3. Scripts Details

-Split into small scripts for easy maintenance.
+The bootable Linux image creation process is implemented as several small scripts for easy maintenance.
 Here is the introduction and main functions.

 - `#!bash make_bootable_tool.sh`: Contain the main menu selection.
 - `#!bash install_qemu.sh`: Install QEMU version 8.2.9.